 ALARP stands for as low as reasonably practicable.
-It's written into a lot of health and safety regulations, in a number of different ways.
+It's written into a lot of health and safety regulations, in several different ways.
 But how do we apply ALARP in the real world?
-What is reasonably practicable anyway?
+And what is reasonably practicable anyway?
 First, we need to understand the meaning of ALARP.

 ALARP is short for as low as reasonably practicable.
-If you look in health and safety regulations, you will often find the term so far as is reasonably practicable (SFAIRP).
+If you read any health and safety regulations, you will often find the term so far as is reasonably practicable (SFAIRP).
 These two terms generally mean the same thing.

 ...at their core is the concept of “reasonably practicable”; this involves weighing a risk against the trouble, time and money needed to control it.